aws/aws-cli/awscli/examples/healthlake/list-fhir-import-jobs.rst

     }

-For more information, see `Importing files to FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/import-examples.html>`__ in the Amazon HealthLake Developer Guide.
+For more information, see `Importing files to FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/import-examples.html>`__ in the AWS HealthLake Developer Guide.